DR. ARIADNE ANGULO. IUCN SSC Amphibian Specialist Group Co-Chair

 ———

 DR. RUTH MARCEC-GREAVES.
-Amphibian Specialist Group Programme Officer
+IUCN SSC Amphibian Specialist Group Programme Officer

 Dr. Ruth Marcec-Greaves is the Executive Officer for the Honduras Amphibian Rescue and Conservation Center (HARCC).
 Prior to that she was Director of the Detroit Zoo’s National Amphibian Conservation Center.
 Ruth has a DVM (University of Illinois) and a PhD in Animal Physiology (Mississippi State University).
 During her PhD, Ruth’s dissertation focused on captive breeding of amphibians and developing amphibian assisted reproductive technologies for salamanders.
 Although her background is in reproduction, physiology, and veterinary medicine, Ruth participates in a wide variety of amphibian conservation efforts around the globe.
 Some of these efforts include: reintroductions and survivability monitoring, population surveys, epidemiology studies, habitat restoration, genetic studies, natural history research, and climate change issues.
 Ruth works with multiple organizations, including ASA, IUCN, and AZA (Association of Zoos and Aquariums) with the goal of encouraging collaboration between amphibian conservationists across multiple venues and multiple fields of expertise.
 Ruth is part of the team updating the Amphibian Conservation Action Plan.